Open system effects on slow light and electromagnetically induced transparency: Results

 When there is no open system interaction on $V_{bc}$ we retrieve the ideal susceptibility,

 included in Fig.~(\ref{fig:susceptibility}) as a reference.

 Often one is interested in achieving the slowest possible group velocity in a medium consisting of $\Lambda$-systems.
-Thus, we calculate and present the slow-down factor as a function of the control field, this is plotted in Fig.~\ref{fig:susceptibility}(c).
-The slow-down factor, or group index, is proportional to the derivative of the real part of the susceptibility, $n_g \equiv \omega \partial_{\delta}\re{\chi} /2$ at angular frequency $\omega$.
-In Fig.~\ref{fig:susceptibility}(d) we present the absorption on two-photon resonance as a function of the control field, where the absorption coefficient is defined as $\alpha = (2\pi/\lambda) \im{\chi}$.
-To compare the absorption for a given slow-down factor at $\delta = \Delta = 0$ we normalize the channel rates.
-Approximating $\partial_{\delta} \chi_{\mathrm{k}}$ for small channel rates in $V_{bc}$ gives
+The slow-down factor, or group index, is proportional to the derivative of the real part of the susceptibility $n_g \equiv \omega \partial_{\delta}\re{\chi} /2$ at angular frequency $\omega$.
+To compare the absorption for a given slow-down factor at $\delta = \Delta = 0$ we normalize the channel rates to give the same slow-down factor.
+Approximating $\partial_{\delta} \chi$ for small channel rates in $V_{bc}$ gives

-thus, the normalized rates are $\eta_{z} = \eta_{bc}/4 = \eta_{cb}/4 = \eta_{pe}/4 = 2\eta/3 $.
-In Fig.~\ref{fig:susceptibility}(d) we see that the different open system channels give different absorption profiles, even though the slow-down factors are equal in this regime.
+thus, the normalized rates are $\eta_{z} = \eta_{bc}/4 = \eta_{cb}/4 = \eta_{pe}/2 = 2\eta/3 $.
+Using these normalized rates, we plot the slow-down factor as a function of the control field in Fig.~\ref{fig:susceptibility}(c) to verify that they are equal.
+The absorption coefficient is defined as $\alpha = (2\pi/\lambda) \im{\chi}$.
+In Fig.~\ref{fig:susceptibility}(d) we show the absorption on two-photon resonance as a function of the control field.
+We see that the different open system channels give different absorption profiles, even though the slow-down factors are equal in this regime.
 Furthermore, it is interesting to note that the dephasing and the $b \leftarrow c$ amplitude damping channels, with normalized channel rates, have identical absorption characteristics.
-We see that the isotropic depolarization and population exchange channels are quite similar in Fig.~\ref{fig:susceptibility}(d), but more essential, they have a lower absorption than the dephasing and the $b \leftarrow c$ amplitude damping channels.
-As already mentioned, the damping $c \leftarrow b$ is special in that it yields a gain where the other channels yield absorption of the probe field.
+We see that the isotropic depolarization and population exchange channels are quite similar in Fig.~\ref{fig:susceptibility}(d), but more essentially, they have a lower absorption than the dephasing and the $b \leftarrow c$ amplitude damping channels.
+As already mentioned, the $c \leftarrow b$ damping is special in that it yields a gain where the other channels yield absorption of the probe field.